manabunagaoka/manaboodle/README.md

 - Next.js team for the amazing framework
 - Supabase for backend infrastructure
+- SendGrid for reliable email delivery
 - All contributors and readers

 ## 📞 Contact

-For inquiries, collaboration, or access to full case studies, please use the contact form on the website.
+For inquiries, collaboration, or feedback, please use the contact form on the website or email hello@manaboodle.com.

 ---